Ar-Kareem/SAT_puzzle_solver/chapter15_guess/README.md

-If you are at all interested in the above steps and want to understand more, I highly recommend watching [This 3Blue1Brown video](https://www.youtube.com/watch?v=v68zYyaEmEA) on solving Wordle using information theory where he describes the same steps but a bits more complicated problem to solve Wordle (a very similar game).
+If you are at all interested in the above steps and want to understand more, I highly recommend watching [this amazing 3Blue1Brown video](https://www.youtube.com/watch?v=v68zYyaEmEA) on solving Wordle using information theory where he describes the same steps but a bits more complicated problem to solve Wordle (a very similar game).

 Below is an example of how to utilize the solver while in the middle of a puzzle.